sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/profile-preferences.md

 - **Max. number of Job History entries per Workflow** limits the number of entries in the *Task History* panel .
 - **Max. number of Audit Log entries per object** limits the number of entries in the *Audit Log* panel.

+### Configuration - Inventory View Preferences

 - **Max. number of Favorite entries** limits display of favorites for example when assigning a Job an Agent.

+### Pagination Preferences

-The following preferences apply to pagination on any page:
+Preferences apply to pagination on any page:

 - **Max. number of entries per page** limits the number of entries visible on a single page.
 - **Default number of entries per page** specifies the default value that can be one of 10, 25, 50, 100, 1000.

 ### Theme Preferences

-- **Change Theme** offers to switch between a number of themes.
-Some themes are provided for higher contrast that can be more suitable for users with visual impairment.
+- **Change Theme** offers switching between themes.
+Some themes are provided for higher contrast that can be more suitable for users with visual impairments.
-  - **Change Color of order states** is available an icon right to *Change Theme* and offers changing default colors of [Order States](/order-states).
+  - **Change Color of order states** is available from an icon right to *Change Theme* and offers changing default colors for [Order States](/order-states).
 It might look confusing changing colors that are differently represented in the JS7 documentation.
-However, users with visual impairment might consider this helpful: users can specify RGB values for each color used for an Order state.
+However, users with visual impairments might consider this helpful: users can specify RGB values for each color used for an Order state.
 - **Menu Bar Color** is available if the *Light* theme is used.
-This allows to change the background color of the menu bar.
+This allows changing the background color of the menu bar.
 The setting can be applied for example, if users work with separate JS7 environments for dev, test, prod: using different background colors helps identifying the related JS7 environment.
 - **Theme Title** is displayed just below the menu bar.
 Similarly to the *Menu Bar Color* this can be used to identify the related JS7 environment.

 ### Editor Preferences